cran-task-views/DynamicVisualizations/DynamicVisualizations.md

 #### Others

 - The `r pkg("tmap")` package provides a ggplot2-styled grammar of graphic for thematic maps (both static and interactive) and uses leaflet to render interactive maps.
 - The `r pkg("mapview")` package creates quick leaflet and mapdeck maps with short syntax from common spatial classes in R such as `sf`, `raster`, and `stars`.
 - The `r pkg("deckgl")` package interfaces with deck.gl for interactive maps.
 It offers an interactive editor to fine tune the map (`add_json_editor()`).
 - The `r pkg("mapdeck")` package interactive visualization for large data sets via Mapbox GL and deck.gl.
-It supports a wider set of objects including data frame, sf (sfencoded, sfencodedLite), geojson/json/GeoJSON.
+It supports a wider set of objects including data frame, sf (`sfencoded`, `sfencodedLite`), geojson/json/GeoJSON.
 - The `r pkg("evolMap")` package provides interactive and temporal maps with a GUI which enable the exploration of information and customization of visual aspects.
 Represents and manages information from a database on an interactive geographic map.
 It also allows to view the evolution of the added elements over time or in periods.
 Tutorials can be seen on the developer Github: [https://github.com/BioinfoUSAL/VisualAnalyticsWorkshop](https://github.com/BioinfoUSAL/VisualAnalyticsWorkshop).

 ## Networks